-Our work draws from related efforts to improve scheduling speed and quality in large, shared datacenters:
+We now discuss related work on improving the scheduling speed and quality in large, shared datacenters.

 Concurrent scheduling: Scheduling becomes a bottleneck for clusters with thousands of servers and high workload churn.
-An obvious solution is to schedule multiple jobs in parallel [19, 31].
-We assume a structure similar to Google's Omega [31], where multiple scheduling agents can access the whole cluster state.
-As long as these agents rarely attempt to assign work to the same servers (infrequent conflicts), they proceed concurrently without additional delays.
-Section 5 discusses conflict resolution.
+An obvious solution is to schedule multiple jobs in parallel [18, 31].
+Google's Omega [31], for example, has multiple scheduling agents that can access the whole cluster state concurrently.
+As long as these agents rarely attempt to assign work to the same servers (infrequent conflicts), they proceed concurrently without delays.

-Sampling-based scheduling: Based on results from randomized load balancing [25, 29], we can design sampling-based cluster schedulers [8, 15, 28].
-Sampling the state of just a few servers reduces the latency of scheduling decisions and the probability of conflicts between concurrent scheduling agents, and is likely to find available resources in lightly- or mediumloaded clusters.
+Sampling-based scheduling: Based on results from randomized load balancing [25, 29], we can design samplingbased cluster schedulers [8, 14, 28].
+Sampling the state of just a few servers reduces the latency of each scheduling decision and the probability of conflicts between concurrent agents, and is likely to find available resources in non heavily-loaded clusters.
 The recently-proposed Sparrow scheduler uses batch sampling and late binding [28].
-Batch sampling examines the state of two servers for each of m required cores by an incoming job and selects the m best cores.
+Batch sampling examines the state of two servers for each of m required cores by a new job and selects the m best cores.
 If the selected cores are busy, tasks are queued locally in the sampled servers and assigned to the machine where resources become available first.
-In our evaluation we compare Tarcil with Sparrow.

-Heterogeneity & interference-aware scheduling: Hardware heterogeneity occurs in large clusters because servers are populated and replaced over time [13, 39].
-Moreover, the performance of tasks sharing a server may degrade significantly due to interference on shared resources such as caches, memory and I/O channels [13, 17, 24, 27].
-A scheduler can improve task performance significantly by taking into consideration its resource preferences.
-For instance, a particular task may perform much better on 2.3GHz Ivy-Bridge cores compared to 2.6GHz Nehalem cores, while another task may be particularly sensitive to interference from cache-intensive workloads executing on the same server.
+Heterogeneity & interference-aware scheduling: Hardware heterogeneity occurs in large clusters because servers are populated and replaced progressively during the lifetime of the system [12, 40].
+Moreover, the performance of tasks sharing a server may degrade significantly due to interference on shared resources such as caches, memory, and I/O channels [12, 16, 23, 27].
+A scheduler can improve performance significantly by taking into consideration the job's resource preferences.
+For instance, a particular task may perform much better on 2.3 GHz Ivy Bridge cores compared to 2.6 GHz Nehalem cores, while another task may be particularly sensitive to interference from cache-intensive workloads executing on the same socket.

-The key challenge in heterogeneity and interference-aware scheduling is knowing the preferences of incoming jobs.
-We start with a system like Quasar that automatically estimates resource preferences and interference sensitivity [13,14].
+The key challenge in heterogeneity and interferenceaware scheduling is determining the preferences of incoming jobs.
+We start with a system like Quasar that automatically estimates resource preferences and interference sensitivity [12, 13].
 Quasar profiles each incoming job for a few seconds on two server types, while two microbenchmarks place pressure on two shared resources.
-The sparse profiling signal on resource preferences is transformed into a dense signal using collaborative filtering [6, 21, 30, 37].
-Collaborative filtering projects the signal against all information available from previously-run jobs, identifying similarities in resource and interference preferences.
-These include examples such as the preferred core frequency and cache size for a job or the memory and network contention it generates.
-Quasar performs profiling and collaborative filtering online.
-We perform this analysis offline, given that workloads like real-time analytics are repeated multiple times, potentially over different data (e.g., daily or hourly).
+The sparse profiling signal on resource preferences is transformed into a dense signal using collaborative filtering [6, 20, 30, 38], which projects the signal against all information available from previously run jobs.
+This process identifies similarities in resource and interference preferences, such as the preferred core frequency and cache size for a job, or the memory and network contention it generates.
+Profiling requires 5-10 seconds, and in Quasar it is performed every time a new application arrives to account for input load changes.
+Because in this work we also consider real-time analytics applications, which are repeated multiple times, potentially over different data (e.g., daily or hourly), profiling for Quasar and Tarcil is performed only the first time a new application is submitted.